olivopaolo/boing/doc/source/firststeps.rst

  First steps
 =============

-This tutorial helps you starting to use the |boing| toolkit by providing simple examples of the toolkit's fuctionalities.
+This tutorial provides few simple examples of the functionality of the toolkit to help you starting to use the |boing| toolkit.

 Let's consider to have a multi-touch input device, like a tablet or a touch-screen.
 What cool things can I do with |boing|? |boing| enables to